achristen/Meteobike/QGIS-Analysis/readme.md

 A comma separated value list is then saved that can be imported in the statistics software `R`.

-For example in `R Studio` you can use the `read.csv` function to read the exported data from the layer into a data frame.
+For example in `R Studio` you can use the `read.csv` function to read the exported `.csv` file into a data frame:

-      meteobike <- read.csv(file = '/Users/Your/Desktop/Fractions-Meteobike.csv')
+      meteobike <- read.csv(file = '/Users/YourName/Desktop/Fractions-Meteobike.csv')

 The path must be adjusted to the save location of the above exported `.csv` file.
 The dataset in the `.csv` will be read into a data frame.
 You can now perform simple and fancy statistical analysis or graphing in `R` using the data in the `meteobike` data frame.